Weaving Mistakes Are Almost Always Easy To Fix And Avoid

 They also get in the way when you’re weaving and you have to maneuver around them – which is just annoying.

-When it comes down to it – all of these new weaver mistakes amount to 1 thing:
+But really when it comes down to it – all of these new weaver mistakes amount to 1 thing:

 Overall Biggest New Weaver Mistake = Not Taking Your Time